termusred/Portfolio/README.md

 # Portfolio
-Showcase of my skills on one single website
+Showcase of my skills and projects learned and made this far.